 - heating

-- hot water
+- · hot water

-- cooling
+- · cooling (accessory is required)

 - · pool (accessory is required)

 Too many quick starts in a short space of time may damage the compressor and its auxiliary equipment.

 MENU 7.9 - LOGS

 Under this menu, there are logs that collect information about alarms and changes made.
 The menu is intended to be used for troubleshooting.